 Satan never wanted to wait around for the crucifixion to destroy God's plan of salvation.
 He was there when Abraham got impatient waiting for Sarah to conceive as God had promised, and had a son with a servant instead.
 He was there when two of Judah's sons died and his family line was at risk of extinction.
 He was there when Hannah doubted that she would ever have the son that would one day anoint King David.

-He was there every time Saul tried to end David's life.
+The Enemy was there every time Saul tried to end David's life.
 He was there when Israel turned her back on God, and when the holy people were taken into captivity among pagans.
 He was there in the silent 400 years of Israel's waiting for a word from the Lord, losing hope that the Messiah would ever come.

 And he was there in Bethlehem when, in spite of all his evil efforts, God prevailed.